-On July 1, 2020, WRHS adopted the guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification 606 ("ASC 606"), Revenue from Contracts with Customers.
-ASC 606 is a comprehensive new revenue recognition standard that supersedes previous revenue recognition guidance for exchange transactions.
+WRHS records earned revenue under the guidance in FASB Accounting Standards Codification ("ASC") 606.
 The core principle of ASC 606 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In accomplishing this, ASC 606 utilizes a five-step approach: (i) identify the contract(s) with a customer; (ii) identify the performance obligations within the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
-WRHS adopted ASC 606 using a modified retrospective approach, applying the guidance to contracts with customers that were not substantially complete as of July 1, 2020.
-The cumulative effect of initially applying the guidance in ASC 606 would be recognized as an adjustment to the opening balance of net assets.
-WRHS has analyzed this effect and determined that the adoption of ASC 606 did not have a material impact on its financial statements.
-Therefore, management determined that no adjustments to the opening balance of net assets were necessary.
+In accomplishing this, ASC 606 utilizes a five-step approach: (i) identify the contract with a customer; (ii) identify the performance obligations within the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.